X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 Performs an OR with each bit in the accumulator and memory.
 Each bit that is 1 in the Accumulator is set to 1 in memory.
-This is similar to an ORA operation, execpt that the result is stored in memory, not in A.
+This is similar to an ORA operation, except that the result is stored in memory, not in A.

 The Z flag is set based on the final result of the operation, ie: the memory data is 0.